systemd-stub, sd-stub, linuxx64.efi.stub, linuxia32.efi.stub, linuxaa64.efi.stub — A simple UEFI kernel boot stub

 this data.

-binary rather than the location of the boot loader binary, regardless if booted via a boot loader
+binary rather than the location of the boot loader binary, regardless of whether booted via a boot loader

 or not.